keithnlarsen/restmvc.js/README.md

 ## Setup

-I plan to provide a tool that will eventually auto-generate a project structure for you, but for now, you have to lay it out as follows.
+A tool is provided to auto-generate a project structure for you.
+You can use it by executing the following:

+    restmvc app hello

+It will generate a project structure for you like this:

     /controllers
     /controllers/{entity_name}.js